 Antibodies may be produced when your immune system mistakenly considers healthy tissue to be a harmful substance.
-In the case of platelet antibodies, your body created antibodies to attack platelets.
+In the case of anti-platelet antibodies, your body creates antibodies that attack or coat your own platelets.
 As a result, you will have a lower than normal number of platelets in your body.
-This condition is called thrombocytopenia, and it can cause too much bleeding.
+This condition is called thrombocytopenia, and it can cause bleeding.

 A negative test is normal.
 This means that you do not have anti-platelet antibodies in your blood.